F-Zarian/Investigate-a-DVD-Rental-Database-Using-SQL/README.md

 •	Downloaded the Movie database from [this page](https://www.postgresqltutorial.com/postgresql-sample-database/).

 •	Loaded the DVD Rental database into my PostgreSQL server on my machine using the PgAdmin tool.
-You will find the instructions to do so on the [following link](https://www.postgresqltutorial.com/load-postgresql-sample-database/).
+You will find the instructions to do so on the [this link](https://www.postgresqltutorial.com/load-postgresql-sample-database/).

 • Connected back to the PostgreSQL server